 How to Apply

 An individual wishing to take a course for academic credit during the fall or spring semesters must complete the Continuing Studies’ application process by submitting an application with one letter of recommendation and official college and university transcripts, pay a $35 application fee, and receive an offer of admission.
-Click HERE for additional information and an application form.
+Learn more about the process.

 Individuals desiring to take a course for academic credit in the summer but with no plans to continue into the fall should complete the Summer Session application/registration form found on the Visiting Students’ web page.

 Anyone enrolling in a course for academic credit, whether during the regular academic year or in the summer, is required to pay a one-time $40 transcript fee.

 An individual desiring to audit must obtain the permission of the instructor of the course.
 Read more about the privileges and responsibilities of auditing a university course.
 See also the Personal Information Form and the Audit Permission Form.

 The definition of ‘Duke employee’ is someone working in a regular job position for 20 hours per week or more.
 Full-time Duke students and individuals working as temporary staff through Duke Temporary Services do not qualify as Duke employees for the purposes of this Program.